• Go to app

 Renting a Kimono is easy on Klook!

 VASARA's in Tokyo is perfect for getting an iconic shot in the middle of the scramble in Shibuya.
-Look glamarous and stand-out in a bright Kimono on the crossing as passersby surround you from all angles.
-The store has a wonderful selection of modern and traditional Kimonos, in every size and colour.
-The hair designers are professionals and you can select from a wide variety of styles for both short and long hair.
+Look glamorous and stand out in a bright Japanese kimono on the crossing as passersby surround you from all angles.
+The store has a wonderful selection of modern and traditional kimonos, available in every size and color.
+The hair stylists are professionals and you can select from a wide variety of styles for both short and long hair.

-You'll be amazed at the amount of steps that go into the dressing of a Kimono, plus all the bits and bobs!
-Underobes, ties, hair pins will not be a miss!
-It is a little tricky to find (the best spots always up a few levels in Tokyo, not eye-level!) - so look out for the Ippei Building first and then head up to floor 5!
+You'll be amazed at the amount of steps that go into the dressing of a kimono, plus all the bits and bobs!
+Underobes, ties, and hair pins will not be a miss!
+It is a little tricky to find (the best spots are always up a few levels in Tokyo, not eye-level!) — so look out for the Ippei Building first and then head up to the 5th floor!

 Kimono Rental